captainCommit/Map-App/README.md

 This project will also have mobile version.

 ## Requirements

+Node version - 8.12.0
+MongoDB version - v4.0.2
+Leaflet - 1.3.4
-The map used in the application is Leaflet version - latest at the time of development of application
+Follow installation docs to install the above mentioned software The map used in the application is LeafletJS latest at the time of development of application

 ## Data File
 data.json